kobinabrandon/kobinabrandon/README.md

 ### Who am I?
 I'm a Applied Machine Learning Engineer of Ghanaian, Sierra Leonean and British heritage.

-After studying Mathematics for much of my early adult life, I now build end-to-end machine learning systems (preferably trained on living datasets) that solve problems I care about.
+I studied Mathematics for much of my early adult life, culminating in doctoral studies at the University of Liverpool.
+I now build end-to-end machine learning systems (preferably trained on living datasets) that solve problems I care about.
 I genuinely enjoy programming, take immense pride in whatever I'm able to create, and am constantly looking for ways to expand my skills.

 ### Active Projects
 - I'm working on a RAG application based on famous works that are in the public domain.
 The [original](https://github.com/kobinabrandon/giants-core) is in Python, and though it isn't complete yet, I'm actively writing a Rust [port](https://github.com/kobinabrandon/giants-of-old) which I hope, will be more featureful.